epogrebnyak/lamr/README.md

 and share something you know with others.

 > [!TIP]
-> This tutorial [suggests you can get started using GitHub in less than an hour][git].
+> This tutorial [aims to get you started using GitHub][git], and includes
-> Sometimes it takes months and even years of practice, but totally useful.
+> repositories, branches, commits, issues and pull requests as well as writing a README.

 [git]: https://github.com/skills/introduction-to-github